aaaven/IND211/towards_relationality/deck.md

 note:

 These categories help clarify different ways that artworks mediate audience–audience relations.
-And again, these were not predefined — they emerged organically as I examined how different works structure participation.

 In the next set of slides, I’ll walk through examples of each of these categories from Ars Electronica, so you can see how they operate in practice and how they support the Audience–Artwork–Audience model.”

 ---